Congratulations on your upcoming graduation! There are a lot of things to think about and to do as you finish up the last semester of your program.

 If you worked in the past year, give your address to your department or payroll (and any other employers) to get the W-2 that you’ll need to file your tax return.
 We recommend you arrange for an electronic copy of the W-2.

-If you received a stipend or travel grant from Columbia, give your address to the Human Resources office to get the 1042-S form that you'll need to file your tax return.
+If you received a stipend or travel grant from Columbia, give your address to the Human Resources Service Center to get the 1042-S form that you'll need to file your tax return.
 There is no electronic version of the 1042-S.